roshaan-akther/Public-Shares/Learning Guide.md

 # **Complete Resource Manual: From Stage 0 to Full Competency**

+##  If any links are not works or outdated, conduct a internet search with its Name !

 This manual will guide you through your learning journey from **absolute beginner** to **full competency** in programming and software development.
 It includes everything you need, from computer basics to advanced skills like machine learning, mobile app development, and more.

 ---